lakeey/Future/README.md

 The listed files all go into your server folder.
 Which is located in, garrysmod/lua/autorun/server.
 Drag and drop all .lua files in there.
-If there are any containing lua errors please, contact me at melvindjackson@live.com.
+If there are any containing lua errors please, contact me at, melvindjackson@live.com.
+If I should add any lua scripts to the list please email me at, melvindjackson@live.com.